Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

-for all $0\leq m\leq n$. \end{itemize} \end{leftbar} Note that conditional expectations are defined as in Eq.~(\ref{eq:condExpa}).
-See Section 9.7 of Ref.~\cite{williams1991probability} for a list of useful properties of conditional expectations and Fig.~\ref{fig:martillus} for an illustration of the concept of martingale.
+Note that conditional expectations are defined as in Eq.~(\ref{eq:condExpa}).
+We require that $M_n$ is integrable, as otherwise the conditional expectation is not well defined.
+See Section 9.7 of Ref.~\cite{williams1991probability} for a list of useful properties of conditional expectations and Fig.~\ref{fig:martillus} for an illustration of the martingale concept.